Best Headphones for Dolby Atmos

-I’ll let you in on the secret early, while there are some Dolby Atmos listed headphones (Dolby even have their own set of non-Dolby headphones called Dimension) and Dolby Atmos gaming headsets, it’s actually more about the software you use with the headphones.
+I’ll let you in on the secret early, while there are some listed Dolby Atmos headphones (Dolby even has its own set of non-Dolby headphones called Dimension and Dolby Atmos gaming headsets), it’s actually more about the software you use with the headphones.

 We’ll explain more so stay with us.